helios-ag/FMElfinderBundle/README.md

                         upload_allow: ['image/png', 'image/jpg', 'image/jpeg']
                         upload_deny: ['all']
                         upload_max_size: 2M
+                        options: # used to override connector's default options (optional) 'tmbSize': 64
+                            # ...
 ```
 * default - instance of elfinder, can be used to define multiple configurations of ElFinder, allows simultaneous configuration for different types of WYSIWYG editors in your project
 * path - define root directory for the files inside web/ directory, default is "uploads".
 Make sure to set proper write/read permissions to this directory.